speaker-photo

 Bio:

 Loic Laplatine received the M.Eng. degree in physics from the National Institute of Applied Sciences (INSA), Toulouse, France, in 2010.
 He completed the Ph.D. degree at the French Alternative Energies and Atomic Energy Commission (CEA) in 2014 on surface plasmon resonance microscopy.
 In 2015, he joined the University of British Columbia, Vancouver, Canada, as a post-doctoral fellow and worked on the system-level integration of silicon photonic biosensors.
-In 2018, he joined the CEA-Leti, Grenoble, France, to develop silicon photonic olfactory sensors based on silicon nitride Mach-Zehnder Interrerometers in collaboration with the startup Aryballe.
-Since 2020, he has been expanding the applicaiton range to gas and biodetection for pharmaceutical and environmental applicaitons.
+In 2018, he joined the CEA-Leti, Grenoble, France, to develop silicon photonic olfactory sensors based on silicon nitride Mach-Zehnder Interferometers in collaboration with the startup Aryballe.
+Since 2020, he has been expanding the application range to gas and biodetection for pharmaceutical and environmental applications.
 His research interests include silicon photonic design, fabrication, characterization and automation, label-free biosensors, microfluidics and device prototyping.

 Abstract: